 Growth of the VBL

 For years the Turks were one of a six-team summer circuit, Valley Baseball League; Winchester Royals, Front Royal Cardinals, New Market Rebels, the Turks, Staunton Braves and the Waynesboro Generals.
 In 1993 the VBL went to using wooden bats.
 In 2000 the VBL added two more teams; the Luray Wranglers and the Covington Lumberjacks.
 In 2004 the league expanded to ten teams, with the addition of the Loudoun Rangers and Woodstock River Bandits.
 In 2005 the Loudoun Rangers changed ownership, location and their name to the Haymarket Battle Cats.
 In 2006 the Battle Cats changed ownership again and their name to the Haymarket Senators.
 In 2007 an eleventh team joined the league, the Fauquier Gators.
 The Rockbridge Rapids joined the league in 2009 to make the twelfth team and make two divisions; North and the South.
 In 2010 the Fauquier Gators dropped out of the league bringing us back to eleven teams and playing as a league instead of divisions.
 Thankfully that will be shortlived as the Gators were sold to a group that applied for and was approved for membership into the VBL and will field a team in Strasburg, VA in the 2011 season.
-Travel time between the teams is minimal.
-Check out our Directions Page and Travel Guide.
+Since then, there have been more team changes but as of the 2016 season the Valley Baseball League will once again be operating with 11 teams.
+Travel time between the teams is minimal with Harrisonburg being located in the center of the league.